reedhedges/AriaCoda/README.md

     make DEBUG=1 CXX=\"ccache c++\"

-`EXTRA_CXXFLAGS` adds additional C++ compilation flags to ARIA's, e.g.:

-    make EXTRA_CXXFLAGS="-mcpu=atom -ffast-math"

-To optimize for a computer with an Intel Atom processor, and math functions in general.
+`EXTRA_CXXFLAGS` adds additional C++ compilation flags to ARIA's, e.g. to optimize for a computer with an Intel Atom processor (i.e. PioneerLX), and math functions in general, you could do this:

+    make EXTRA_CXXFLAGS="-mcpu=atom -ffast-math" -j4

+To compile with clang and libc++ instead of gcc and libstdc++:

+    make CXX=clang++ EXTRA_CXXFLAGS=-stdlib=libc++

+To compile with clang and libc++ with some of the LLVM sanitizer options turned on:

+    make DEBUG=1 CXX=clang++ EXTRA_CXXFLAGS="-stdlib=libc++ -fsanitize=address,undefined" -j4

+However, be aware that files compiled with different C++ compilers, and sometimes with different compilation flags (e.g. -stdlib) may not be compatible, resulting in linker errors or other errors.
+(You cannot yet specify custom output directories when building AriaCoda -- but contributions to enable this would be welcome; use `make clean` to start with a clean build.)

 Other variables are available.
 Run `make help` for description of all variables.